glowieframework/deploy/README.md

 When you publish the plugin files, a configuration file named `Deploy.php` will be created in your `app/config` folder.
 This file is responsible for defining your deploy servers and notification settings.

-> [!IMPORTANT]
-> Never store sensitive credentials (like passwords or API keys) directly in this file.
+> [!CAUTION] Never store sensitive credentials (like passwords or API keys) directly in this file.
 Always use environment variables.

 ### Servers